salev/confirm-popover/README.md

 ```js
 <button (click)="deleteFoo()" slv-confirm="To delete foo?">Delete</button>
 ```

+Because the directive is based on ngx-bootstrap popover, it supports all its options, like placement.

 _Note: if host of your delete link/button is a popover too then use <code>@Input('isHostHidden')</code> to close the confirmation popover as well._